-How Did MDs and DOs Prepare For Med School Interview?
-Before the Interview
+How to Prepare For Med School Interviews: Before the Interview

 “One thing that I wish that I had done that I didn't think about was start preparing for interviews before you even get an invite … that first interview invite showed up and of course it was a moment of excitement but then it was a moment of oh my god, the reality set in.
 I was like someone's going to be deciding my future in two weeks and I haven't even started I don't even know how this works.” – Allison, former BeMo student and current student at Dell Medical School.

-How to schedule medical school interviews is part of good prep and organization.
 Some schools send out more interview invitations than available slots, so promptness will in some cases make or break your chance to attend the interview at all.
 More importantly though, responding right away will allow you to choose an optimal date and time for your schedule, ensuring that you’ll be able to travel to and attend your interview as comfortably as possible.
+Here is what two of our experts have to say:

 “Replying right away through the portal or email really ensures you get your desired interview date.
-There was a risk that if you got an interview and did not respond right away there would not be interview spots available when you went to sign up.” – Dr. Monica Taneja, MD, University of Maryland School of Medicine.
+There was a risk that if you got an interview and did not respond right away there would not be interview spots available when you went to sign up.” – Dr. Monica Taneja, MD

-There are a few different types of medical school interviews:
+There are a few different types of medical school interviews.
+It’s crucial to research what type of interview format you can expect at each individual school:

 Most medical schools provide this information on their website.
 You can also check MSAR, which is AAMC’s official resource for information about medical schools in the US and Canada.
-And you can always write to the medical schools admissions email (provided on their website) to find out further details about the interview format.
+And you can always email admissions offices to find out further details about the interview format.

-Mock med school interviews provide the closest experience you can get to the actual interview and are therefore the best at bringing forth the real emotions you will experience including stress, anxiety, fear, and uncertainty.
-The goal is to get these emotions under control through preparation, as well as familiarize yourself with the format and get personalized feedback on what to work on.
+Mock med school interviews provide the most realistic experience to rehearse for your interview.
+During your interview, it’s only natural that you’ll experience stress, anxiety, and even display nervous habits—you’re human!
+The goal of mock interviews is to get these emotions under control through preparation, as well as familiarize yourself with the format and get personalized feedback on what to work on from a medical school advisor.

 “[In] my practice or my mock interviews with my expert I realized I touch my face a lot and I play with my hair and all of those other super distracting things that were taking away from the words I was actually saying and I would never have known that I did those things if I didn't number one record myself and number two work with my [BeMo] expert during those mock interviews and I think that all along with everything else really contributed to the success I had during my interview cycle.” – Allison, former BeMo student.

-Practice questions, like our MMI questions or medical school interview questions give you the opportunity to prepare for commonly asked questions and will give you an idea of what type of questions you can expect.
+Practice MMI questions or medical school interview questions give you the opportunity to prepare for commonly asked questions and will give you an idea of what type of questions you can expect.
+It goes without saying that ample practice is recommended because you’ll encounter many types of questions.
+From policy-related, to personal, to unusual or ethical (and everything in between) you should have a well-rounded approach to all question types.

 Check out some medical school interview questions to practice with:

-Students sometimes think that the best way to prepare for an interview is to memorize their answers.
-They think that when they’re asked a question for which they’re copiously prepared, they can (re-)state a well-memorized response and dazzle their interviewers.
-Unfortunately, this couldn’t be further from the truth.
+While you might think that the best way to prepare for an interview is to memorize their answers, this isn’t the case.
+It’s not uncommon to assume that if you (re-)state a well-memorized response and dazzle your interviewers, you’ll get accepted.
+Unfortunately, this couldn’t be further from the truth!

 There are two main problems with relying on a catalog of memorized responses:

-• A canned answer will always sound postured or fake.
+- A canned answer will always sound postured, robotic, or fake.
 Evaluators listen to dozens if not hundreds of students give answers to these questions every year, and can tell a memorized answer from a genuine one.

-• If you receive a slightly varied version of a question for which you have a canned response, it’s very difficult to modify your burned-in response in the moment.
+- If you receive a slightly varied version of a question for which you have a memorized response, it’s very difficult to modify your burned-in response in the moment.

 “Good questions to ask interviewers are: what does the patient population look like at X institution?
 What support is there for students interested in research?
 What mentorship opportunities exist?
 Where do students rotate during third year rotations?” – Dr. Monica Taneja, MD.